Iran’s Elnaz Rekabi, who competed without hijab, in Tehran

-After landing, Rekabi gave a careful, emotionless interview to Iran’s hard-line state television, saying that going without a hijab had been an “unintentional” act on her part.
-However, hundreds gathered outside Imam Khomeini International Airport — including women not wearing the hijab — and cheered for “Elnaz the Champion,” casting Rekabi as a figurehead for their continued protests.
+After landing, Rekabi gave a careful, emotionless interview to Iran’s hard-line state television, saying that going without a hijab had been an ”unintentional” act on her part.
+However, hundreds gathered outside Imam Khomeini International Airport – including women not wearing the hijab – and cheered for ”Elnaz the Champion,” casting Rekabi as an inspiration for their continued protests.

-Where Rekabi went from the airport remains unclear.
+The future Rekabi faces after returning home remains unclear.
 Supporters and Farsi-language media outside of Iran have worried about Rekabi’s safety after her return, especially as activists say the demonstrations have seen security forces arrest thousands so far.

 The demonstrations, drawing school-age children, oil workers and others to the streets in over 100 cities, represent the most-serious challenge to Iran’s theocracy since the mass protests surrounding its disputed 2009 presidential election.